How often do you run the trek?

 Will there be Australian guides on the trek?

 Known as “Eastern People” in Tibet, Sherpas were nomads who migrated and settled in the Solukhumbu Region around 500 years ago from Tibet.
 Their dialect, dress and food are very similar to Tibetans, more than the Hindu majority ethnic groups in Nepal.
-With a culture deeply rooted in Buddhism, Sherpas have a strong respect for the mountains and its spirits.
+With a culture deeply rooted in Buddhism, Sherpas have a strong respect for the mountains and it's spirit.
 First employed as high altitude porters on early Himalayan mountaineering expeditions, Sherpas are now by their own rights, well regarded accomplished climbers.

 How many people could be on this trek?